John Moe: Writing

+Moe is the author of The Hilarious World of Depression, published in 2020, a memoir of his experiences with major depressive disorder.
+The book chronicles the development of the illness, the suicide of Moe’s brother Rick, and the development of the podcast of the same name.

 Moe is the author of Dear Luke, We Need To Talk, Darth: and Other Pop Culture Correspondences, published in June 2014.
 The book is a compilation of fictitious letters, notes, and messages based around familiar songs, movies, TV shows, and sporting events.
 He is also the author of Conservatize Me: How I Tried to Become a Righty with the Help of Richard Nixon, Sean Hannity, Toby Keith, and Beef Jerky, published in October 2006.
 The book chronicles Moe's attempt to become a conservative.
 The book contains several encounters with political experts, historians, and enthusiasts of all affiliations.

 His work has appeared in the McSweeney's anthologies Created in Darkness by Troubled Americans, The McSweeney's Joke Book of Book Jokes, and Mountain Man Dance Moves.
+He has also written for The New York Times Magazine, Reader's Digest, AARP, The Seattle Times, The Minneapolis Star Tribune, and the Seattle Weekly.

-He is also the author of Pop Song Correspondences, a feature on the McSweeney's website, which is now a recurring segment on the Wits radio show.
+He is also the author of Pop Song Correspondences, a feature on the McSweeney's website, which also became a recurring segment on the Wits radio show.
+Moe has performed selections from Pop Song Correspondences at Seattle's Bumbershoot festival.

-He previously worked at Amazon.com in an editorial capacity and at a staffing agency providing legal placement services.